 - A deterministic “definition of done” that can be used to confirm whether a step is truly complete

-These steps are (very) roughly the same from one methodology to another.
-They tend to occur in this order, though they can also be mixed together, such that several steps occur in parallel.
+The steps in the SDLC process are roughly the same from one methodology to another.
+They tend to occur in this order, though some processes combine or execute them in parallel.

 As we’ll discuss later, Agile methods tend to “wind together” all of these steps into a tight, rapidly-repeating cycle.
 Waterfall methods tend to take each of these steps in turn.
 Outputs from one become inputs to the following step.

-The planning phase involves aspects of project and product management.
+The planning phase involves project and product management.
 This may include:

 - Resource allocation (both human and materials)